Rinchu93/cgal/Guidelines/Source_code_management/Developing-Features-with-Git.md

 commits into one bigger.

-**To deprecate** something, she should make modifications in the code and in the documentation. \* In the .h code-file she wants to deprecate, she should add the following :
+**To deprecate** something, she should make modifications in the code and in the documentation.

+- In the .h code-file that she wishes to deprecate, she should add the following :
 ```
 #define CGAL_DEPRECATED_HEADER "<CGAL/old_header_file.h>"
 #define CGAL_REPLACEMENT_HEADER "<CGAL/new_header_file.h>"
+#define CGAL_DEPRECATED_MESSAGE_DETAILS "Additional information about the depreciation"
 #include <CGAL/internal/deprecation_warning.h>
 ```
+The inclusion of the header `deprecation_warning.h` will output a warning (or an error if the macro `CGAL_NO_DEPRECATED_CODE` is enabled) during compilation.
+Note that all three macros are optional; if they are defined, their values will be printed along with the warning/error.

 -   In the .h file that contains the documentation, in the description of the class she should add :